Rock with U: Music video

 The accompanying music video for "Rock with U" was directed by Saam Farahmand and choreographed by Gil Duldulao.
 It premiered on Access Granted on March 5, 2008.
 Jackson described Farahmand as an excited, passionated and creative person.
 He wanted to make the video as a long take video, like the music video for previous single "Feedback", which he also directed.
 According to the singer, the makeup looks and fashion of the video were a "futuristic version of the Blitz Kids from the 80's".
 Dulduao commented "I just wanted sort of bring Janet into the visionary style she's had in the past and I wanted to bring to like, video, and bring it back".
 He also mentioned that it took him at least a day and a half to finish its choreography.

 The long-take video begins with many people dancing on a hallway, until a girl comes and opens a door which leads to a room.
 There, other dancers are dancing to the song in midway of white rays of light, until the camera shows Jackson in the corner of the room and they start performing a dance routine.
 While the singer disappears from vision, people dance until she appears again dancing to the song.
 Then she goes to a hallway and enters a red-lighted room, accompanied by dancers, where entertainer Mimi Marks is seen.
 There she dances another routine along with her dancers.
 After dancing, she enters in another hallway where she gets alone with a man, until they share a kiss.
 Then, people who were in the previous room enter to the hallway to connect to another room, with Marks taking Jackson with her.
 The video ends with people coming closer to Jackson.

 Live performances

 Jackson performed "Rock with U" on Good Morning America, which aired in February 2008 on ABC.
 During the Rock Witchu Tour the same year, "Rock with U" was performed by Jackson right after "All Nite (Don't Stop)".
 An interlude of "Rock with U" was used during her Unbreakable World Tour (2015-2016).
 It was also included during the DJ intermission on the State of the World Tour (2017–2018).
-Jackson also included the song on the set list of her Las Vegas residency Janet Jackson: Metamorphosis (2019).
-During the May 28, 2023 concert of her tour, Janet Jackson: Together Again in Milwaukee, "Rock with U" was performed after being requested by one of her backup dancers.
+Jackson also included the song on the set list of her Las Vegas residency Janet Jackson: Metamorphosis (2019), as well as her Glastonbury Festival performance the same year.
+During the May 28, 2023 concert of her tour, Janet Jackson: Together Again in Milwaukee, "Rock with U" was performed after being requested by one of her backup dancers., before being added permanently for the 2024 shows.
 The song was performed for her 2024-2025 Janet Jackson: Las Vegas residency.